maheshacharya/hippo-docker-deployments/docker-swarm/README.md

 Preparation
 -----------
 * Copy "apache2" folder(incluing all subfolder/files) to $HOME directory.
-    * You can also move to another location, but you will have to change the corresponding path in yhe yaml file.
+    * You can also move to another location, but you will have to change the corresponding path in the yaml file.
 * Make "hippo/mysql" directory under $HOME directory, without this MySQL service, will fail.